matiaslgh/CarND-Behavioral-Cloning-P3/writeup_report.md

 - drive.py for driving the car in autonomous mode
 - model.h5 containing a trained convolution neural network
 - writeup_report.md summarizing the results
-- best-run.mp4 to see how the model perform in an entire lap
+- best-run.mp4 to see how the model performs in an entire lap

 #### 2. Submission includes functional code